ochubay/Coursera-Getting-and-Cleaning-Data/README.md

 3. Please refer to the codebook.md located in this repo for more details.

 ### codebook.md
-* This file describes the variables, the data, and any transformations or work performed to clean up the data
+* This file describes input data set and data transformation work performed by the run_analysis.R script to clean up the data